ignatius22/Library/README.md

 # Go into the repository
 $ cd library
-  locate the index file and open in the browser of your choice
+  locate the index file and open with the browser of your choice

 # run url on your preffered browser